 The following are some of the highlights in this wonderfully lush department divided by zone.

-Jardin is a delightful town in the far south of Antioquia.
+Jardin is a delightful town in the far south of the department.
 It is nestled in green mountains and offers a relatively cool climate.

-The central plaza of the town is a pleasant place to relax whilst sampling some of the local cuisine (make sure you try the trout which is farmed locally).
+The central plaza of the town is a pleasant place to relax whilst sampling some of the local cuisine (make sure you try the trout which is farmed locally - delicious!)

 However, the real treat of visiting this town is taking walks into the surrounding countryside.
-The most highly recommended walk involves a trail leading to a dramatic waterfall that falls through a hole in the rock above it (see photo).
+The most highly recommended walk involves a trail leading to a dramatic waterfall that falls through a hole in the rock above it.